-Figures 19 and 20 show the rates of high cost home purchase loans made to individuals in the Cleveland-Elyria MSA by race and income for 2012 and 2013 respectively.
-In both years, African Americans received high cost home purchase loans at the highest rate (10.1% for 2012, 20.3% for 2013).
-In 2012, upper income African Americans received high cost loans at a rate (6.0%) four times more than Asian Americans (1.0%), whites (1.5%), and Hispanics (1.1%).
-In 2013, one-fifth of all mortgages issued to African Americans were high cost.
-African Americans were more than twice as likely to receive a high cost mortgage as whites at every income level.
+Figures 19 and 20 show the rates of high-cost home purchase loans made to individuals in the Cleveland-Elyria MSA by race and income for 2014 and 2015 respectively.
+In both years, African Americans received high-cost home purchase loans at the highest rate (27.7% for 2014, 29.1% for 2015).
+In 2014, upper-income African Americans received high-cost loans at a rate (19.7%) five times more than upper-income whites (4.5%) and nearly three times more than upper-income Hispanics/Latinos (7.2%).
+In 2015, upper-income African Americans received high-cost loans at a rate (14.4%) at a much higher rate than did upper-income Asian Americans (1.1%), whites (3.1%), and Hispanics/Latinos (6.0%).
+African Americans were more than twice as likely to receive a high-cost mortgage as whites at every income level.
+From 2014 to 205, total high-cost home purchase loan rates for Asian Americans and African Americans increased, whereas for whites and Hispanics/Latinos total high cost purchase loans slightly decreased.